 Why Foundations Settle

 A settling foundation in the greater St. Louis and St. Charles Missouri area is often the first step to serious home damage, including wall cracks, tilting chimneys, sticking doors and windows, and, most importantly, the potential complete failure of the foundation itself.
-Foundation settlement is a common problem in Missouri and will only become worse (and more expensive to repair) over time, it’s always in your best interest to begin repairs for foundation settlement sooner, rather than later.
+Foundation settlement is a common problem in Missouri and will only become worse (and more expensive to repair) over time, it’s always in your best interest to begin settling foundation repairs sooner, rather than later.

 Foundation settlement will continually compromise a structure.
 Eventually if it’s not repaired or replaced, the foundation will fail completely, with potentially disastrous results.
 Foundation replacement is the most invasive, expensive, time-consuming, and disruptive solution, but if the foundation has deteriorated to a very advanced stage, it can be the only way to address the problem.

 The foundation and its footings are dependent upon the soil that surrounds it to hold the foundation in place.
 On paper, this design should stand the test of time; however, the one variable that cannot be controlled is that the soil beneath and around the foundation is constantly changing.
-Unfortunately, soil conditions are rarely considered during the construction of the foundation in residential homes, it’s typically a one size fits all approach in regards to foundation design.
+Unfortunately, soil conditions are rarely considered during the construction of the foundation in residential homes, it’s typically a one size fits all approach in regards to foundation design and often times this approach leads to settling foundation repairs down the road.
 There are a variety of reasons why these foundations settle.

 Expansion and Contraction of the Soil